Alpha-NML Universal Predictors: Introduction

 where $n_k$ is the number of $k$'s in the past sequence $x^{n-1}$.

 As opposed to NML, the KT predictor is not affected by the disadvantages listed above.
 Furthermore, it turns out that it achieves, for the class of discrete memoryless sources, the same asymptotic regret, up to a constant term, as the NML when $n\to\infty$ \cite{xie1}.
 However, no similar results are proved for other classes of distributions, and also, the NML estimator performs better in general when $n$ is finite.
-For these reasons, the search for alternative predictors that have fewer drawbacks with respect to the NML estimator, and at the same time perform well in practical situations, is still of great importance.
-This was the motivation of the present work.
+For these reasons, the search for alternative predictors that have fewer drawbacks (e.g., broader applicability) with respect to the NML estimator is still important.